oliviawestmacottssw/SSW.Rules.Content/rules/meetings---do-you-know-the-way-meetings-should-work/rule.md

 ---

-Office meetings often are ineffective, because:
+​​Office meetings often are ineffective, because:

 - There is a lot of discussion but no resulting "action items"
 - Time is wasted digressing to unrelated topics